Agile Methodologies

 Introduction:

-DevOps is a collection of methods and cultural beliefs that combine IT operations (Ops) and software development (Dev).
-It encourages teams to collaborate across the whole application lifetime, from development and testing to deployment and monitoring.
+DevOps is a set of practices and cultural values that blend software development (Dev) and IT operations (Ops).
+Throughout the whole application lifecycle, from development and testing to deployment and monitoring, it promotes teamwork.

 Illustration of Development & Operations handshake or pipeline workflow (Search: "DevOps collaboration cycle")